 Dissertation Requirements for Doctoral Degrees

-The dissertation must demonstrate the student’s capability for original scholarly contribution to the field of study.
-Preparation of the dissertation must conform to the Graduate College Guide to Preparing and Submitting a Thesis or Dissertation.
+The dissertation must demonstrate the student’s capability for original scholarly contributions to their field of study.
+The preparation of the dissertation must conform to The Graduate College Guide to Preparing and Submitting a Thesis or Dissertation.
 All forms referenced in this section can be found on The Graduate College website.
+Where indicated, forms must be completed and signed by the student, the committee members, the committee chair, the doctoral program director, and the department chair and then forwarded to The Graduate College for review and approval by the dean of The Graduate College.
+The preparation of the dissertation must conform to The Graduate College Resource Guides to Preparing and Submitting a Thesis or Dissertation.

 Dissertation Proposal and Defense

-The student must submit the dissertation proposal and an official Dissertation Proposal and Proposal Defense Form (Form D) to his or her dissertation committee.
-If the dissertation research involves human subjects, the student must obtain exemption or approval from the Texas State Institutional Review Board prior to submitting the proposal form to The Graduate College.
-If the dissertation research involves vertebrate animals, the Dissertation Proposal and Proposal Defense Form (Form D) must include the Texas State IACUC approval code.
+The student must submit the dissertation proposal and an official Dissertation Proposal and Proposal Defense Form to his or her dissertation committee.
+If the dissertation research involves human subjects, the student must obtain exemption or approval from the Texas State Institutional Review Board (IRB) prior to submitting the proposal form to The Graduate College.
+The IRB approval letter must be included with the proposal form.
+If the dissertation research involves vertebrate animals, the Dissertation Proposal and Proposal Defense Form must include the Texas State IACUC approval code.
 Each Ph.D./Ed.D. program prepares its own procedures for the dissertation proposal defense.
 The procedures may be obtained from the doctoral program director.
-Following the dissertation proposal defense, members of the dissertation committee, the doctoral program director and the department chair sign the Dissertation Proposal and Proposal Defense Form (Form D).
-The signed form and one copy of the proposal is then submitted to the dean of The Graduate College for approval before proceeding with research on the dissertation.
+Following the dissertation proposal defense, members of the dissertation committee, the doctoral program director and the department chair sign the Dissertation Proposal and Proposal Defense Form.
+The signed form and one copy of the proposal are then submitted to the dean of The Graduate College for approval before the student proceeds with research on the dissertation.

 Dissertation Enrollment and Credit